Is your company missing out on the shift to asynchronous communication?

 Asynchronous communication might be a term you’re unfamiliar with.
 It sounds technical, maybe a bit jargony, right?

 Don’t worry.
 It’s not complicated.
-But it is incredibly important to how remote business communication happens in 2021.
+But it is incredibly important to how remote business communication happens this year.

 With “Zoom-fatigue” becoming a reality for many remote workers, companies are looking for alternatives to Google Meet and Zoom for live calls.
 That’s where asynchronous communication comes into the picture.